Reservation-Based, Community-Determined Program: Contemporary Indian Communities in a Global Society (Nisqually)

 - Complete or be close to 90 transferable college credits or a transferable associate degree .

 - Complete an intake packet .
 To obtain the packet, contact firstname.lastname@example.org.

-This program teaches from a Native-based perspective within the context of the larger global society.
-Students at all reservation sites follow the same curriculum with opportunities to focus on local tribal-specific issues.
-This program will prepare students to understand the structural inequalities of wealth and economic development.
-Students will also examine social problems in Native communities through multiple methods and perspectives.
-Students will understand the impacts of social and political movements, both past and present, by comparing Indigenous societies in the world.
+This program's overall theme prepares students to understand the structural inequalities of wealth and economic development.
+Students will examine social problems in Native communities through multiple methods and perspectives and grow to understand the impacts of social and political movements, both past and present, by comparing Indigenous societies in the world.
 Each quarter, a nine-credit upper-division interdisciplinary sub-theme will be taught as part of the curriculum for the Reservation-Based, Community-Determined (RBCD) Program.

 Location and Schedule

-Advertised schedule: students attend classes at the tribal sites and four Saturdays per quarter at the Longhouse
+Students attend classes at tribal sites and four Saturdays per quarter at the Longhouse